 10. The Giving Tree by Shel Silverstein

 This beloved book of generations teaches children about the unending kindness of a tree towards his friend, a boy.
-It’s a good book to teach how mutual kindness and equal give and take are important in relationships.
+It’s an excellent book to teach how mutual empathy and equal give and take are important in relationships.

 When it comes to classroom lessons on kindness, sometimes a video says it all.
-These videos will show children good examples of what it looks like to be kind and how kindness makes others feel valued and respected.
+These videos will show children good examples of kindness and how kindness makes others feel valued and respected.

 1. Kindness Matters!
 Easy Ways You Can Make Your School a Kinder Place by KidsForPeaceUSA

-What are some of the ways students can show kindness to each other and to their teachers and school staff?
+How can students show kindness to each other and their teachers and school staff?
 Find out in this video.

-Follow along as one small act of kindness leads to another, and brightens a multitude of people’s day.
+Follow along as a tiny act of kindness leads to another and brightens many people’s day.